Refuse or Fail to Submit to Breath Test

-Clause 1, Schedule 3 of the Road Transport Act 2013 defines an oral fluid analysis as a test carried out by an approved oral fluid testing device for the purpose of ascertaining, whether any prescribed illicit drugs are present in that person’s oral fluid.
+The Act defines an oral fluid analysis as a test carried out by an approved oral fluid testing device for the purpose of ascertaining whether any prescribed illicit drugs are present in that person’s oral fluid.

 What is an Approved Oral Fluid Testing Device?

-Clause 1, Schedule 3 of the Road Transport Act 2013 defines an approved oral fluid analysing instrument as any instrument that:
+The Act defines an approved oral fluid analysing instrument as any instrument that:

 What is a Prescribed Illicit Drug?

-Section 4 of the Road Transport Act 2013 defines prescribed illicit drug:
+Section 4 of the Act lists the prescribed illicit drugs:

 WHERE TO NEXT?